IIIF/website/source/community/consortium/join.md

 *   Insitution-wide discounts on training and workshops
 *   Institution-wide discounts for Annual Conference registration
 *   Guaranteed representation on the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc ), which guides development of the IIIF specifications and approves all updates and additions to the APIs
+*   Discounted consulting rates
 *   Eligibility to serve on the [Executive Committee and Operating Committee]({{ site.root_url | absolute_url }}/community/consortium/consortium_committees/), which governs the community
-*   Voting rights in Executive Committee elections
+*   Voting rights in annual Executive Committee elections
 *   Priority attendance at conferences, meetings and other events
 *   Priority technical advice
-*   Discounted consulting

 **Associate membership - $2,500 annual sustaining contribution**